 Imagine that scene where the Millennium Falcon pops out of nowhere and saves Luke and Princess Leia – in 3D.Star Wars creator George Lucas let spill at a Golden Globes party Sunday that Avatar has given him "a new impetus to make that happen."
 Avatar, the 3-D sci-fi epic by James Cameron, took best picture at the Globes."We've been looking for years and years and years of trying to take Star Wars and put it in 3-D," Lucas told Access Hollywood.
 "But, [the] technology hasn't been there.
 We've been struggling with it."Avatar, said Lucas, "worked very well in 3-D. Haven't been a big fan of 3-D, but that movie definitely improves (the field of) 3-D."Lucas created the Star Wars films that revolutionized sci-fi storytelling and introduced enduring characters into the popular culture.So much so that Cameron himself has said the day he saw the first Star Wars in 1977 is burned into his memory.
 Born in Chippawa, Ont., he had moved with hi…

 An extremely rare one hour documentary on John Williams from the 1980's.
+It's called Music by John Williams and was centred around the making of The Empire Strikes Back from 1980.
 This is a well made and thought out documentary featuring interviews with John Williams and Steven Spielberg.
-Why don't they make more?

 Warner Brothers Theme, Casablanca, Citizen Kane, 20th Century Fox Theme, Star Wars, The Sea Hawk, Spellbound, Titanic, Psycho, Jaws, The Pink Panther, Exodus, Out of Africa, Doctor Zhivago, The Bridge on The River Kwai, Patton, Rocky, The Magnificent Seven, The Natural, Cinema Paradiso, The Godfather, E.T. and Gone With The Wind.